 The edging tape comes off cleanly if you use a razor at the corner (and if it was name brand tape, specifying how long it can stay on without peeling paint off).
 The newspapers and cloths fold up quickly.
 The tools and paint cans are put away easily.

 What to do with those brushes and edging pads, though?
-It might be tempting to put it off but you might as well throw them away.
+It might be tempting to put it off, but you might as well throw them away if you are not going to wash them properly.

 Speaking of throwing away your money, you don't want to ruin your septic system by washing paint off in your household sinks, do you?
 That's right.
 Even latex paint will eventually separate from the water and turn to the plastic that it really is.
-And won't it do just as nice a job of coating the pipes and filter and sand in your on-site septic system, as it did your walls!
+And won't it do just as nice a job of coating the pipes and filter and sand in your on-site septic system, as it did your walls?
+(Yes.)
 Please don't let that happen.
 And don't even think about solvents or oil paint!
 Don't get me started on murdering good bacteria!
-You wouldn't drink it, now, would you?
+You wouldn't drink the paints, now, would you?

-As soon as you are done with the brushes and pads, soak them in soapy water.
+As soon as you are done with the brushes and pads, wipe off as much paint as you can with paper towels.
+Wipe again with a soapy paper towel.
+Then soak and swish the brushes in a bucket of soapy water.
 After a little while, dump that soapy paint-water outdoors.
-If you live in close quarters where you think that won't fly, create a settling tub with something like five gallon buckets.
-Let that bucket sit for a couple days and you will see the paint settle to the bottom and you can pour off the water.
-The paint will dry to plastic and can be thrown away.
-Rinse and dump several times, scraping down with an old scrubbing brush (within the small soaking can/bucket).
-After a few of those soak-scrub-rinses, it can safely be washed in your sink with soap and water.
+If you live in close quarters where you think that won't fly, let that bucket be a settling tub.
+(Let it sit for a couple days and you will see the paint settle to the bottom and you can pour off the water.
+The paint will dry to plastic and can be thrown away.)
+Rinse and dump several times, scraping down your nice paint brushes with an old scrubbing brush (within the soaking bucket).

+After a few of those soak-scrub-rinses, it can be safely washed in your sink with soap and water.
 Rinse and squeeze.
 Rinse and squeeze.
 Pat dry.
 Wrap the paintbrush in a paper towel, while keeping all the bristles flat and smooth and then fold over the paper towel so that it looks like the cardboard wrapper it came in.
 Now your brush will be good as new the next time you use it.
 And your toilet will continue to flush!
-It sounds crazy but it all adds up.
+It sounds like crazy math but it all adds up.